-- Read all instructions carefully before using this dryer.
-Use this dryer only for its intended purpose as described in this User Guide.
+- Use this appliance only for its intended purpose as described in this User Guide.

-- Do not install or store the dryer where it will be exposed to water or exposed to the weather.
+- Do not install or store washer where it will be exposed to temperatures below freezing or exposed to the weather.

-- Connect to a properly protected, rated and sized power supply circuit to avoid electrical overload.
+- Connect to a properly rated, protected and sized power supply circuit to avoid electrical overload.

-- Do not repair or replace any part of the appliance or attempt any servicing, unless specifically recommended in the published user repair instructions that you understand and have the skills to carry out.
+- Do not repair or replace any part of the appliance or attempt any servicing unless specifically recommended in this User Guide or in published user repair instructions that you understand, and have skills to carry out.

-- When disconnecting the dryer, pull by the plug rather than the cord or junction of the cord plug, to avoid damage to the cord or junction of the cord plug.
+- When disconnecting the appliance pull by the plug rather than the cord or junction of cord to avoid damage to the cord or junction of the cord and plug.

-- Make sure the cord is located so that it will not be stepped on, tripped over or otherwise subject to stress or damage.
+- Make sure that the cord is located so that it will not be stepped on, tripped over or otherwise subject to damage or stress.

 - Do not tamper with the controls.